 – Patricia Eakins, author of The Hungry Girls and Other Stories

 George Salis is the author of Sea Above, Sun Below (River Boat Books / corona/samizdat).
 His fiction is featured in The Dark, Black Dandy, Zizzle Literary Magazine, House of Zolo, Three Crows Magazine, and elsewhere.
 His criticism has appeared in Isacoustic, Atticus Review, and The Tishman Review, and his science article on the mechanics of natural evil was featured in Skeptic.
 He is currently working on an encyclopedic novel titled Morphological Echoes.
 He has taught in Bulgaria, China, and Poland.
 Find him on Facebook, Goodreads, Instagram (@george.salis), and at www.GeorgeSalis.com.

 Nicole Melchionda is a poet and essayist whose work has appeared in various journals, such as Abyss & Apex, Helios Quarterly Magazine, and Brindle & Glass.
-Her work has been nominated for the WSFA Small Press Award and the 2018 Best of the Net Anthology.
+Her work has been nominated for the WSFA Small Press Award and twice for the Best of the Net Anthology.
 Visit her website here.